triton-inference-server/server/README.md

 - minimal – use as little code as possible that still produces the same problem
 - complete – provide all parts needed to reproduce the problem.
-Check if you can strip external dependency and still show the problem.
+Check if you can strip external dependencies and still show the problem.
 The less time we spend on reproducing problems the more time we have to fix it
 - verifiable – test the code you're about to provide to make sure it